What to Bring

 Your blood work needs to be done 1 or 2 days before your chemotherapy treatment appointment.
 You can have your blood work done at the Princess Margaret Cancer Centre Blood Lab.
 The lab is located on the main floor, next to the Outpatient Pharmacy.

 For your ease, you may also be able to have blood work done at a blood lab close to your home.
-Read Know about your Blood Work for more information, and speak with your healthcare team to see if this would work for you.
+Read Know about your Blood Work [PDF, opens in new window] for more information, and speak with your health care team to see if this would work for you.

 Preparing the Drugs